deepaksood619/deepaksood619.github.io/docs/devops/docker/service-configuration-reference.md

 # Service Configuration Reference

-1. build

-Configuration options that are applied at build time.
+## build - Configuration options that are applied at build time

-1. context

-Either a path to a directory containing a Dockerfile, or a url to a git repository
+1. context - Either a path to a directory containing a Dockerfile, or a url to a git repository

-2. dockerfile

-Alternate Dockerfile
+2. dockerfile - Alternate Dockerfile

-3. args

-Add build arguments, which are environment variables accessible only during the build process
+3. args - Add build arguments, which are environment variables accessible only during the build process

-4. cache_from

-A list of images that the engine uses for cache resolution
+4. cache_from - A list of images that the engine uses for cache resolution

-5. labels

-Add metadata to the resulting image using [Docker labels](https://docs.docker.com/engine/userguide/labels-custom-metadata/).
+5. labels - Add metadata to the resulting image using [Docker labels](https://docs.docker.com/engine/userguide/labels-custom-metadata/).
 You can use either an array or a dictionary.

-6. shm_size

-Set the size of the/dev/shmpartition for this build's containers.
+6. shm_size - Set the size of the/dev/shmpartition for this build's containers.
 Specify as an integer value representing the number of bytes or as a string expressing a [byte value](https://docs.docker.com/compose/compose-file/#specifying-byte-values).

-7. target

-Build the specified stage as defined inside theDockerfile
+7. target - Build the specified stage as defined inside theDockerfile

-2. cap_add, cap_drop
+## cap_add, cap_drop

 Add or drop container capabilities

-3. command
+## command

 Override the default command.

-4. configs
+## configs

 Grant access to configs on a per-service basis using the per-serviceconfigsconfiguration.

-5. cgroup_parent
+## cgroup_parent

 Specify an optional parent cgroup for the container.

-6. container_name
+## container_name

 Specify a custom container name, rather than a generated default name.

-7. credential_spec
+## credential_spec

 Configure the credential spec for managed service account.

-8. deploy
+## deploy

 Specify configuration related to the deployment and running of services.
 This only takes effect when deploying to a [swarm](https://docs.docker.com/engine/swarm/) with [docker stack deploy](https://docs.docker.com/engine/reference/commandline/stack_deploy/), and is ignored bydocker-compose upanddocker-compose run.